-As more and more aspects of our lives go online, the average user’s data consumption continues to rise.
+As more and more aspects of our lives go online, the average user’s data usage continues to rise.
 Smartphones with big, beautiful screens and a sea of endless apps mean we’re using up data to watch the news, plan vacations, catch mystical monsters, find our way around town, and do about a billion other things.
 Years ago, a 5GB monthly limit make have seemed like an untouchable ceiling.
 Today, you can crash through it in a couple days by streaming a few hours of high-definition movies on the train ride to work.
 And it’s only going to get worse.
 A recent report by Swedish telecom company Ericsson predicts that the average North American smartphone user will consume 22GB a month by 2021—about 6x the 2015 average of 3.7GB a month.
-And while we’re not there yet, it’s never a bad idea to find ways to use less data.
+And while we’re not there yet, it’s never a bad idea to find ways to cut your data usage.

-We stopped by the WGN Studios this morning to discuss a few simple tips that could help you limit the amount of mobile data you use, and avoid potentially nasty overage charges.
+We stopped by the WGN Studios this morning to discuss some simple tips that could help you limit the amount of mobile data you use, and avoid potential overage charges.
+Of course, if you have more questions about mobile data, you can also visit our store for expert advice.

 No Comments